Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Self-fruitful: A few cultivars have flowers of both sexes and are self-pollinating.
 Both male and female trees are usually needed and even self-pollinating cultivars do better with a second male or second self-pollinating cultivar nearby.

-Years before fruiting: 7-10 years from seed.
-4-5 years if grafted.
+Years before fruiting: 8-10 years from seed.
+3-4 years from plants produced by air layering or grafting.

 Storage after harvest: The fruit may last several months in refrigeration if the skin is unbroken.